theupdateframework/taps/tap8.md

 well, leading to ROLE.rotate.ID files, where ID is as described above.
 The value of T is the ASCII encoded old threshold value.
 Each file is signed by a quorum of old keys, and contains the new keys.
 A client can fetch the actual data, timestamp, and verify it.
-If the keyids do not match, the client needs to fetch the ROLE.rotate.ID file where ID is as described above using the timestamp keyid, either from the root file or locally cached.
+During verification, the client needs to fetch the ROLE.rotate.ID file where ID is as described above using the timestamp keyid, either from the root file or locally cached.
 If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the